-I don't think I am willing to spend over $100 for a Linux exam and certificate, but deep down I want to try the exam for fun.
-Searching the internet if there is a seller that offers discounts for the exam let me to Jason Dion.
+I don't think I am willing to spend over $100 for a Linux exam and for a certificate, but deep down I want to try the exam for fun.
+Just searching the internet for discounts for the exam let me to Jason Dion.
 Dion Training offers IT courses and discount vouchers, so check them out.
 I think I am going to check this out later in the future.

-Now, I had my fun and gained some open source knowledge.
+Now, I had fun and gained some open source knowledge.
 I would recommend Cisco's Netacad if you want to learn something.
-However, the Linux courses lacks videos; therefore, it maybe it could be boring for some people who wants to see an instructor explain the subjects.
+However, the Linux courses lack videos; therefore, it may be boring for some people who want to see an instructor explain the subjects.

 If you want to learn more about Linux and see if there are any other free or low cost learning materials, then go here:

-Next time, I will let you guys/gals know another course I am taking.
+Next time, I will let you guys/gals know about another course I am taking.
 So see ya.